All-Rated-Extreme-Demon-List/guidelines/010_Uploading/index.md

 ### Invisible Level Requirements

-For levels that have primarily invisible gameplay such as of Ambrosia or M A N I X, players are required to submit [raw footage](#raw-footage) along with [liveplay footage](#liveplays) of their monitor.
+For levels that have primarily invisible gameplay such as of Ambrosia or M A N I X, players are required to submit [raw footage](#raw-footage) in the form of a [liveplay](#liveplays) of their monitor.